Illinois Compiled Statutes

 interstate commerce, or as an agency of the United States, or otherwise.

-The Commission shall make whenever requested by the Governor a
+The Commission shall make whenever requested by the Governor, the General Assembly, or either branch of the General Assembly a

-report within 90 days of such request, which shall contain copies of all
+report within 90 days or any other time period specified within such request, which shall contain copies of all

 orders issued by the Commission which it deems of special importance or